WASAC/mapbox-gl-js-client/README.md

 # mapbox-gl-js-client
-This client shows Mapbox Vetor Tile of water supply map for Narok Water.
+This client shows Mapbox Vetor Tile of water supply map for Rural Water and Sanitation Services (RWSS) in WASAC, Rwanda.

 ## Installation